Hewson Cox House

-The Hewson Cox House is an historic, American home that is located in West Whiteland Township, Chester County, Pennsylvania.
+The Hewson Cox House is an historic home that is located in West Whiteland Township, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 This historic house was built in 1854, and is a two-story, three-bay, cross-shaped, stuccoed, stone dwelling that was designed in the Rural Gothic-Cottage style.
 It has a steeply pitched four-gable roof and features a central projecting bay with Tudor-arched openings.
 It also has a 1 1/2-story rear kitchen ell, and was renovated in 1904.

-It was listed on the National Register of Historic Places in 1984.